Metrics like ROI, productivity rate or employee cost are essential for business owners. Tracking them, however, can be tricky.

-If you haven’t signed up to Teamdeck yet, start by doing so here.
+If you haven’t signed up to Teamdeck yet, start your 14-days free trial now.
 Then, head to the reports section to set up your analytics.

 Of course, you can create a new report from scratch (click create custom) to do so, but I recommend using a report template called “KPIs”.